soderlind/acf-field-date-time-picker/readme.txt

 The Date and Time Picker field is saved as an UNIX timestamp.
 Use the PHP [date](http://php.net/manual/en/function.date.php) function when you use it in your theme.

 == Changelog ==
+= 2.0.9 =
+* Thanks to [flahertydaf](http://support.advancedcustomfields.com/forums/topic/custom-fields-get-emptied-when-publishing/page/2/#post-2325), the plugin in now working with the latest ACF version
+* Replaced DateTime::createFromFormat (PHP 5 >= 5.3.0), with strtotime
+* minor bugfixes
 = 2.0.8 =
 * Adds option to store the date and time field as a UNIX timestamp or not.
 = 2.0.7 =